spatialtopology/spacetop.github.io/docs/m03_running_experiments/g02_setup.md

     1. Dartmouth id > SID
     2. Gender (default female.
 Double check if participant is male!)
     3. Race/ethnicity (information should be filled in safety form)
-    4. Make sure to get the correct DBIC study number in
+    4. Make sure to get the correct DBIC study number in - spacetop is 1076
 ```

 * [ ] Add SID and accession number to scanner notebook